 The Most Popular Starter Species

-These are the five most common pet frogs due to the fact they are very beginner friendly and tend not to require complicated setups.
+These are the five most common and thus often considered the best pet frogs due to the fact they are very beginner friendly and tend not to require complicated setups.

 1. American Bullfrog